 Shawmut Yoga is a great little neighborhood spot.
 It’s like your local watering hole- you wouldn’t go out of your way to go there but you love it because it’s in your hood.
 This studio offers up four different class styles: Heated Power Vinyasa (temps 90-95), Warm Power Vinyasa (temps 85-90), Hip Hop Yoga, and SPA Yoga (extra assists and massages).
-The morning classes tend to be less crowded aka not quite as hot, you’ll still sweat but nothing a little dry shampoo can’t fix.
+The morning classes at Shawmut Yoga tend to be less crowded aka not quite as hot, you’ll still sweat but nothing a little dry shampoo can’t fix.

 We love morning yoga classes that take into consideration how damn early it is.
 Heated Power Vinyasa started off nice and slow using a strap to help stretch our legs.
 From there we loosened up our backs through some cat and cow.
 The first Sun A was pretty simple: mountain, side bends, baby back bends, front folds- all that good stuff your body is craving in the morning (besides coffee).